Jokuyen/Happiness_Perspective/README.md

 - MPAndroidChart: Learning to use the library
 - Room: Lack of date format

+Lesson from mutableMapOf<Int, Int>().withDefault { 0 }:
+In the ProgressFragment, I was trying to display the chart of each month's entry count.
+However, the chart kept stating that it had no data to show.
+That led me to think there was an issue with the database access in terms of asynchronous queries (meaning that the chart was using the \_entries data before the program was done retrieving from the database).

+Very long story short (as in condensing 2 full days worth of debugging and headaches into this paragraph), it turns out that the database access was fine.
+It was just the map I was using to keep track of each entry per month.
+I had used "val monthCount = mutableMapOf<Int, Int>().withDefault { 0 }" with the idea that if I were to retrieve a value from a key that hasn't been used yet, I would get 0.
+However, after focusing my debugging on the map, I learned that wasn't the case.
+When I directly accessed the map with indexing (monthCount[index]), I would get a null!
+Only God knows how equally relieved and irked I became.
+After researching Kotlin's mutableMapOf data structure on Google, I saw that someone else had spotted the problem.
+The solution was to not access the map with indexing but with a function (monthCount.getValue).
+That way, if the value was null, the function would return the default of 0 now.

+To sum it up, it was a map access issue.
+After changing from monthCount[index] to monthCount.getValue(index), I was no longer being returned an unexpected null.

+I'm definitely adding this bug to my "Hall of Infamous Trivial Bugs."
+Fortunately for me, it's rare that this hall gets a new addition to its collection.

 Lesson from a mysterious crash:
 I changed my Entry data class to include year: Int, month: Int, and day: Int.